 Freelance writing can mean a million things, from advertising to website copy to journalism.
-Regardless of your intended direction, the easiest place to start finding your network is the people directly around you.
-Close friends, extended family, old work colleagues, your barista, Uncle Herman … you’re likely on a regular basis contact with 100 people – a conservative number by recent accounts.
+Regardless of your intended direction, the easiest place to start creating your network is the people directly around you.
+Close friends, extended family, old work colleagues, your barista, Uncle Herman…you’re likely on a regular basis contact with 100 people—a conservative number by recent accounts.

 Look on job board websites like Indeed.com, Mediabistro.com, Craigslist, and even Facebook freelancer groups, where employers are constantly posting work they need to have done.
 Do a search for these kinds of meeting grounds and start responding to asks.

 In journalism, for instance, this could be any organization from local blogs to The New York Times.
-Look up their company websites, Twitter, or LinkedIn to see if they’ve publicized contact info.
+Look up company websites, or find organizations on Twitter or LinkedIn to see if they’ve publicized contact info.
 If contacts are hard to find, reach out to a general company email or fill out a contact form saying you’d love to speak to Mr. Gingers about contributing and could you have his contact info, please?

 What you might also find in canvassing LinkedIn or Facebook for names is that your friends and family are already somehow connected.
 If that’s the case, reach out to that person in your network and ask if they could make an intro.